weigao95/surfelwarp/README.md

 make
 ```

 The [`apps/rigid_pt2pt`](<https://sites.google.com/view/filterreg/home>) would be a good starting point.
 The test data is also included in that subdirectory.
-Other execultables in `apps` subfolder have a very similiar code structure.
+Other executables in `apps` subfolder have a very similiar code structure.

+### FAQ

+- What's the typical speed of surfelwarp?

+  On windows platform with a Nvidia Titan Xp GPU, the processing time is usually less than 20 [ms].
+To test the speed in surfelwarp_app, you need to build with Release and disable offline rendering (which takes most of the time).

 ### TODO